 Our Aboriginal Cultural Awareness Training is designed to improve the capacity of mainstream primary health services within the region by providing a cultural understanding to general practices, specialists and allied health professionals, to develop cultural respect and safety for Aboriginal and Torres Strait Islander peoples.
 It specifically deals with cross-cultural awareness, involving working with Aboriginal and Torres Strait Islander individuals, organisations and communities and improves cultural competence when working together in a health context.
 Due to COVID-19 restrictions we are no longer running this training face-to-face but are working towards offering webinars.
 Visit our Events Calendar to find out when the next session is available.

-To support Aboriginal and Torres Strait Islander community members living with chronic health conditions, we’ve collaborated with local organisations to establish a team to participate in the NSW Knockout Health Challenge.
+To support Aboriginal and Torres Strait Islander community members living with chronic health conditions, we’ve collaborated with Game Change Personal Training a program known as Burbaga Burwara Health Challenge who enter Western Sydney teams to participate in the NSW Knockout Health Challenge.
 The Challenge has moved to an online mode and aims to help participants develop and maintain a healthy lifestyle.

 We’re also funding Too Deadly for Diabetes – a 10-week program for people with, or at risk of developing, type 2 Diabetes.
 Expertly facilitated by one of Australia’s leading health professionals Ray Kelly, the program provides participants with a meal plan, exercise program, education and motivation with the aim of losing weight, improving health and reducing diabetic risk factors.